Akureyri: Economy

 The fishing industry has historically been a large and important part of the local economy.
 In recent years, other industries and business services have also begun.
 Higher education is also a growing sector in the local economy.
 About 20% of the work force is in the service industry.

 Two of the five largest fishing companies in Iceland are headquartered in Akureyri, partly because of the ice-free port.
 Other large companies in Akureyri include Samherji, Norðurmjólk, Brim hf, and Vífilfell, the largest brewery in Iceland.
-Sjúkrahús Akureyrar (FSA/Akureyri Hospital) is a major employer in the area and is one of two major hospitals in Iceland.
+Akureyri Hospital (Sjúkrahúsið á Akureyri) is a major employer in the area and is one of two major hospitals in Iceland.

 Corporations pay a tax rate of 18% to the national government, which is one of the lowest in the world.
 No additional local corporate taxes are levied.
 Property tax, at 1.99%, accounts for most of the tax base.
 A local government deficit of ISK 1 billion (US$9 million) was anticipated in 2009, prompting a cut in salaries of the mayor, town councilors, and committee members by 10% and increases in local taxes and property taxes.